 Women in Soccer

 Unlike men’s soccer, which is well established in Europe, women’s soccer is most popular in North America.
 The best league in the world is the National Women’s Soccer League (NWSL) with all teams based in the US.
-Some other leagues include the FA Women’s Super League in England and D1F which stands for Division 1 Feminine in France.
-The North Carolina Courage won the NWHL championship in both 2018 and 2019.
+The NWSL was the first pro sports league in the US to return from the COVID-19 sports shutdown, with the Houston Dash winning the inaugural Challenge Cup.
+And with the regular season being disrupted, the North Carolina Courage will be going for a NWSL title three-peat this year after hoisting the trophy in 2018 and 2019.

-Women’s soccer is even more important on the international stage in tournaments like the Olympics and the World Cup.
-Here at The GIST, we are obsessed with our American women’s national team.
+And, speaking of the USWNT, we have to talk more about our favorite squad.
 Most recently they made epic headlines for winning back-to-back World Cups in 2015 and 2019.
 In fact, dating back to the first women’s World Cup, our American squad has never placed worse than third place.
 Unreal.

-Though she is retired, Abby Wambach is the team’s all-time top scorer and the leader in the world for international goals scored.
+Though she is retired, Abby Wambach is the team’s all-time top scorer and second on the all-time list for international goals scored.
 More recently, Megan Rapinoe dominated headlines in 2019 for her and vocal fight for , earning her Sports Illustrated honors (an article that is worth every second of your time).
-Literally unstoppable.
+We aren't worthy.